4cyberlord/php-periscope/README.md

 4. Wait for the package to download.
 5. Check your composer.json file to see if the package is installed.

+## Feedback and Contributing

+- For any issues or suggestions, please open an issue on [GitHub](https://github.com/4cyberlord/php-periscope/issues).
+- Contributions are welcome!
+Fork the repository on [GitHub](https://github.com/4cyberlord/php-periscope.git) and submit a pull request.

 ## License

 This extension is [licensed](./LICENSE.md) under the MIT License.